aim-rsf/browseMetadata/README.md

 These auto-categorisations are based on the mappings included in the [inst/inputs/look_up.csv](inst/inputs/look_up.csv).
 This look-up file can be changed by the user.
 ALF refers to 'Anonymous Linking Field' - this field is used within datasets that have been anonymised and encrypted for inclusion within SAIL Databank.

 ```
-!
-Please check the auto categorised data elements are accurate for table CHILD:

      DataElement    Domain_code  Note
 1    ALF_E          2            AUTO CATEGORISED
 2    ALF_MTCH_PCT   2            AUTO CATEGORISED